beacon-team-agile/.github/profile/README.md

 ```
  - All databases name must start with capital letter.
    Following syllables must start with capital letter as well.
+   Camel case.

  - All table names must start with capital letter.
    Following syllables must start with capital letter as well.
-Most name should be noun.
+Most name should be noun as possible.
+   Camel case.

  - Attribute names must be all lowercase.
 Follows snake-case (Example: "attribute_name").
    However, Java entity variables should be Camel case like "attributeName".